- Video length: 1:03

 ArcGIS Pro 2.0 is recommended.
 The tutorial project file will open in earlier versions of ArcGIS Pro; however, the tutorial steps in the online help reflect the current software release.
 If you have an earlier software version, use the offline help system to open the tutorial.
 To switch from the online to the offline help system, see About ArcGIS Pro Help.

 If you don't have ArcGIS Pro, you can sign up for an ArcGIS free trial .

 Data for all quick-start tutorials is included in one download.
 To download the data, follow these steps:

 If you do have ArcMap software, you can open the tutorial map document in ArcMap and compare it directly to the imported map in ArcGIS Pro.
-To open the map document, you need ArcGIS Desktop 10.5.
+To open the map document, you need ArcGIS Desktop 10.5.1.
 If you have an earlier version of ArcMap, you can download a map package compatible with your version from the Import Maps group on ArcGIS Online.
-(Be sure to check the Show ArcGIS Desktop Content box.)
 When you do the tutorial steps, import the map document in the tutorial data folder, even if you are viewing an earlier version.

 Create a project

 - Start ArcGIS Pro and sign in if necessary.